Assessors

 If I want to appeal my assessment, am I required to appear at the Board of Review?

 It is important to appear at the Board of Review.
 Most appeal methods require that you first appear at the Board of Review.
-If you cannot attend the hearing; you can arrange for a friend, relative, attorney or other representative to appear before the Board on your behalf.
-You should present all of the information that you believe affects the value of your property.
-In the case of an appeal to Circuit Court, the court would make its decision based on evidence presented to the Board of Review.
-Disabled or ill property owners may call-in to the Board of Review hearing via phone or submit a written letter in advance of the hearing for consideration if they can also present a letter from a doctor that confirms their illness or disability.
+If you cannot attend the hearing; you can arrange with the Clerk’s Office for a representative to appear before the BOR on your behalf.
+You will present all of your evidence that you believe proves that the assessment is incorrect during the BOR hearing.
+Remember that if you choose to appeal the BOR decision to the circuit court, the court will make its decision based on evidence and testimony presented to the BOR.
+Disabled or ill property owners may call-in to the BOR hearing via phone or submit a written letter in advance of the hearing for consideration if they can also present a letter from a doctor that confirms their illness or disability.

-State law does allow the Board of Review to waive the hearing and allow the property owner to appeal directly to the circuit court.
-The Board of Review determines whether it will waive the hearing.
+The State of Wisconsin does allow the BOR to waive the hearing and allow the property owner to appeal directly to the circuit court.
+The BOR has discretion to determine whether it will waive the hearing.

 For additional information,